historic-trails/website/sites/fort-larned-national-historic-site.md

   source-url="https://www.smithburnett.com/?page=history_ft_larned"
 %}

-Before the creation of Fort Larned, Santa Fe Trail travellers were left unguarded for the entire stretch of trail between [Fort Riley](https://en.wikipedia.org/wiki/Fort_Riley), Kansas and [Fort Union](https://en.wikipedia.org/wiki/Fort_Union_National_Monument), New Mexico.
-Its presence on the Trail lowered the frequency of Native American attacks considerably, to the point where in 1961, [Colonel Jesse Leavenworth](https://en.wikipedia.org/wiki/Jesse_Henry_Leavenworth), the commanding officer of Fort Larned, stated that Natives had completely left the Santa Fe Trail area, and that there was no sign of hostilities in the near future.
+Before the creation of Fort Larned, Santa Fe Trail travellers would leave [Fort Riley](https://en.wikipedia.org/wiki/Fort_Riley), Kansas and would not see another permanent US Army post for 550 miles, until they reached [Fort Union](https://en.wikipedia.org/wiki/Fort_Union_National_Monument), New Mexico.
+Its presence on the Trail lowered the frequency of Native American attacks considerably, to the point where in 1861, the commanding officer of Fort Larned stated that natives had completely left the Santa Fe Trail area, and that there was no sign of hostilities in the near future.
 However, the onset of the Civil War would bring about a new wave of unrest in the plains.[^Unrau]

 ## Early Interactions with Native Americans